Pandemic Policy Updates

 Contact our office and hold off on sending new documents until our office can confirm what we have received or the graduate program can provide us with what they received in your application materials.

 Is there a deadline to submit my Grad I-20 form which includes uploading proof of support?

-There is not a set deadline, but we do encourage you to submit to allow enough time for your I-20 to be prepared, shipped, and allow yourself enough time for visa processing.
+There is not a set deadline, but we do encourage you to submit to allow enough time for your I-20 to be prepared and allow yourself enough time for visa processing.
 USCIS recommends a minimum of 3-months for visa processing.

-How will my I-20 form be mailed to me?
+How will my I-20 form be sent to me?

-Currently, the International Students and Scholars (ISS) is working with graduate programs to determine how I-20 forms will be shipped to our new students.
+Currently, the International Students and Scholars (ISS) is sending I-20 forms electronically to students.

 How can I get in touch with the International Students and Scholars Office if I have I-20 questions?

 The International Students and Scholars Office is closed due to the campus closure.
 If you have questions, we encourage you to reach out to Jessi Forrest.